mackieks/MaplePad/README.md

 ### Overall impressions of the Pico

 I know I've bought up some problems but I actually really like the Pico.
 It's new so information seems a bit thin on the ground but hopefully that'll improve in time.
 The Programmable IO is limited in some annoying ways but for what it's good at it's brilliant.
+Now I know the limitations I'm excited by a few other ideas that should play to its strengths more.
 The documentation and libraries are all top notch as far as I'm concerned (as a hobbiest).
 I have used a lot of ESP32s recently and has been my go to microcontroller for quite some years now.
 I'm not sure the Pico can unseat it as my favourite microcontroller just yet but it's giving it a good run for the money.
 I'm really looking forward to where the Pico goes next.

 ## Physical Construction
 The controller itself is made from many laser cut slices of 6mm MDF.
 The top layer is clear acrylic and underneath that are the graphics printed on normal paper (I used a poster printing company).
 The bottom layer is cork matting to make a nice non slip surface.
 All the layers are sandwiched together using hefty M8 bolts apart from the bottom couple layers which are glued to provide a space for the nuts.
 In all it's a very heavy and substatial feeling controller that should live up to a lot of punishment like the real arcade machine.